-SWLEN’s energy saving project known as the “Smart Communities” project works with schools, charities, community organisations and households to help them to save energy and money.
+SWLEN’s energy efficiency service works with schools, charities, community organisations and households to help them to save energy and money.

 In 2016 we were commissioned by London Sustainability Exchange to manage a citizen science project looking at air quality in Twickenham.

 We are a member of Make Air Safe and Clean (MASC) a local alliance which co-ordinates citizen action on recording, publicising and trying to improve air pollution in South West London.
 See the MASC Facebook page for more information.

 We have undertaken a number of projects in this field including:

 - Composting champions (2012) – we were commissioned by West London Waste Authority to promote home composting across the London Boroughs of Richmond and Hounslow speaking to 500 people at a series of 8 events at garden centres and other public locations.

 - Increasing participation in London Borough of Richmond’s recycling and food waste collection service (2012).
 We won a competitive bidding process to support residents to get the most out of the service.
 We employed a project manager and team of five recycling advisers to help residents understand what materials could be recycled and in what containers and to investigate issues that were preventing residents from making full use of the service.
 We called at 12,700 houses across the Borough speaking to approximately 4,700 people and compiled a report on our findings to assist Richmond Council in improving participation rates.